Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 HiSky is a newly formed Moldovan airline that flies to multiple destinations around Europe, the Middle East and North Africa.
-Pets are permitted to fly in the cabin, as well as in the hold.
+Pets are permitted to fly in the cabin, except for on flights to and from Dublin.

 Click here for their full pet policy.